-Figure 2Wet AMD.
-Choroidal neovascularization (indicated by arrow).
-Photo courtesy Anat Loewenstein, MD
+Figure 1Wet AMD.
+Macular neovascularization (indicated by arrow).
+Photo courtesy Anat Loewenstein, MD continued next page

 SYMPTOMS

 In early stages, AMD may have no symptoms at all.
 When the disease progresses, the symptoms are:

 - Distortion (warping) of straight lines - A decrease in the intensity or brightness of colors